 The Metaverse, as in 2022, was a topic mentioned by respondents, mainly as a long-term trend.
 However, its applicability and form of operation do not yet seem clear, since almost no reference has specific comments on how working in the metaverse will effectively impact companies.
-One of the few elaborate comments presented the growth of platforms
+One of the few elaborate comments presented the growth of platforms focused on the Metaverse as a trend, such as the arrival of the Unreal Engine Fortnite and the evolution of XR headsets.

-Th.
 Challenges for companies